 Perverse as they are, FBT concessions for car use are actually only a small part of the story.
 The following table shows the extent of tax deductions claimed for car use in recent years.
 It also indicates that the rate of growth of car-related deductions (nearly 4.5 per cent per year on average) has been greater than growth in incomes.

-Source: Australian Taxation Office, Taxation Statistics, various years; BITRE, Road Related Revenue and Expenditure, 2011 update (FBT figures).
+Source: Australian Taxation Office, Taxation Statistics, various years; BITRE, Road Related Revenue and Expenditure, 2011 update and Infrastructure Statistics Yearbook 2017 (FBT figures).
 All amounts in $million.

 ‘Year’ is the financial year ending in June of the year stated.

-Note that individuals claim two kinds of deductions: ‘work related deductions’ against wage or salary income, and ‘business expenses’ against business income.
+Note that individuals claim two kinds of deductions: personal ‘work related deductions’ against wage or salary income, and ‘business expenses’ against sole trader business income.

-Excludes motor vehicle deductions claimed as ‘management expenses’ by superannuation funds, as figures are not available.
+‘Business’ deductions include those claimed by sole traders, partnerships, trusts and companies but exclude ‘management expenses’ by superannuation funds, as figures are not available.

-Revenue forgone is estimated as 36 per cent of total deductions claimed.
+Revenue forgone up to 2009 is estimated as 36 per cent of total deductions claimed.
+For 2016 it is estimated as 36 per cent of personal deductions plus 28 per cent of business deductions.

-FBT collections for motor vehicles from 2000 are estimates based on total FBT collections, as the ATO ceased to provide FBT statistics by type of benefit.
-As of 2003-04 figures for motor vehicle FBT are provided by BITRE.
+FBT for motor vehicles for 2001 is estimated from total FBT collections, as the ATO ceased to provide FBT statistics by type of benefit.
+From 2004 onward figures for motor vehicle FBT are provided by BITRE.

 ‘Net Subsidy’ is revenue forgone due to deductions, less the amount collected in Luxury Car Tax and FBT.

-- Laird’s table omitted figures for expenses claimed by individuals against business income (the third column above).
-Thus, the total deductions claimed are somewhat higher than the figures given by Laird.
+- Laird’s table omitted figures for expenses claimed by individuals against business income.
+Thus, the total deductions claimed in 1997 are somewhat higher than the figure given by Laird.

 - We calculate the tax subsidy by deducting both FBT and Luxury Car Tax from the revenue cost of deductions.
 This recognises that the revenue lost through tax deductibility of car expenses is partially recovered through tax when the cars are purchased.
 To allow the effective subsidy to cars to be compared before and after the GST changes, we reckon the ‘Luxury Car Tax’ prior to 2000-01 as the total sales tax on new vehicles (then 22 to 45 per cent), less what would have been raised by a 10 per cent GST.